survivejs/react-book/manuscript/03_developing_with_webpack.md

 ## Conclusion

 In this chapter you learned how to go beyond a basic Webpack configuration.
 Webpack's development server is a powerful feature that has even more in store.
-We'll get back to that when we discuss hot module reloading and React in the next chapter.
+We also learned how to organize our configuration more effectively.
+Next we'll delve deeper as we discuss hot module reloading and React in the next chapter.